CDL-Quantum/CohortProject_2022/Week1_Rydberg/02_Business_Application.md

 ## Step 1 & 2: Motivation and problem formulation

 For industrial application, one can also look at Protein-folding.
-Protein is a sequence of amino-acid.
-In the protein folding problem, one is given a sequence on 1D, unfolded protein, based on its interactions with each other and outside, one has to find how it becomes functions and folds to a 3D shape.
+A protein is a set of amino acids that fold into a specific three-dimensional structure encoded in its one-dimensional sequence.
+In the protein folding problem, one is given a sequence on 1D, unfolded protein; based on its interactions with each other, and outside, one has to find how it becomes functions and folds to a 3D shape.
 Protein folding is crucial for designing new therapeutics.
 In general, protein folding is NP-hard.
 Quantum promises to provide speedup for an optimization problem.
 Protein folding is an optimization problem, and we expect that quantum computers can speed up the process.
-There has been ongoing work to experimentally show speed for useful application of quantum speed up for the optimization is one of them.
-There has been some work on designing Quantum algorithms for protein folding problems, that has indicated speed up on quantum computers.
+There has been ongoing work to experimentally show speed for practical application of quantum speed up for the optimization is one of them.
+There has been some work on designing Quantum algorithms for protein folding problems that have indicated speed up on quantum computers.
 We can write the problem Hamiltonian
 \[\[1\]\[2\]\[3\]\](https://arxiv.org/abs/1811.00713,https://www.nature.com/articles/srep00571.pdf,https://arxiv.org/pdf/2205.06084.pdf)
 as
 *H*<sub>*I*</sub> = *H*<sub>pair</sub> + *H*<sub>penalty</sub>